slbailey/Retrovue/docs/domain/Asset.md

 ### Approval / broadcast readiness

-Assets require manual operator approval before becoming broadcast-ready:
+Assets require operator approval before becoming broadcast-ready:

 - Use `retrovue asset attention` to list assets needing attention (state='enriching' OR approved_for_broadcast=false)
 - Use `retrovue asset resolve <uuid> --approve --ready` to approve and mark asset as ready
 - ONLY `ready` assets with `approved_for_broadcast=true` are eligible for scheduling
-- Approval is manual; enrichers do not automatically set `approved_for_broadcast=true`
+- Operator approval required; enrichers do not automatically set `approved_for_broadcast=true`

 ### Cleanup / retirement